errordube/activity03-mlr/day01-quantitative-explanatory/activity03.md

     categorical variable in the context of your problem.
 Page 83 of the text can help here (or have me come chat with you).

+Answer:

 14. Interpret the parameter estimate for your quantitative variable in the context of your problem.

+Answer: The parameter estimate for the quantitative variable pf_expression_control in the context of the model is 0.5401164.
+This estimate indicates that, holding the qualitative variable west_atlantic constant, a one-unit increase in pf_expression_control is associated with an increase of 0.5401164 in the pf_score.

 ## Challenge: Multiple levels